Group E - Gilled fungi with a central to eccentric stem and an

 Note: Two large genera, Pholiota and Gymnopilus, fall under this key lead.
 Unfortunately,

-very few species within these genera can reliably be identified based solely on macroscopic
+very few species within these genera can be reliably identified based solely on macroscopic

 8. Cap and stalk covered with conspicuous scales or granules